-We have acted as bond counsel to the City of Gainesville, Florida (the "City"), a municipal corporation of the State of Florida, in connection with the issuance of \$ aggregate principal amount of Utilities System Revenue Bonds, 2012 Series A (the "2012 Series A Bonds"), issued pursuant to the Constitution and statutes of the State of Florida, and particularly Chapter 90-394, Laws of Florida, 1990, as amended, being the Charter of the City, Chapter 166, Part II, Florida Statutes, as amended, and other applicable provisions of law (collectively, the "Act"), and under and pursuant to Resolution No. R-83-27, duly adopted by the City on June 6, 1983, incorporating by reference and adopting a resolution entitled "Utilities System Revenue Bond Resolution" (the "Bond Resolution"), as heretofore supplemented, amended and restated, including as supplemented by a resolution duly adopted by the City on June 21, 2012 incorporating by reference and adopting a resolution entitled "Twenty-Fourth Supplemental Utilities System Revenue Bond Resolution," authorizing the 2012 Series A Bonds (such Bond Resolution as so supplemented, amended and restated, including as supplemented by the Twenty-Fourth Supplemental Utilities System Revenue Bond Resolution, being herein called the "Resolution").
+We have acted as bond counsel to the City of Gainesville, Florida (the "City"), a municipal corporation of the State of Florida, in connection with the issuance of \$\ principal amount of Utilities System Revenue Bonds, 2014 Series A (the "2014 Series A Bonds") aggregate principal amount of Utilities System Revenue Bonds, 2014 Series B (the "2014 Series B Bonds" and, together with the 2014 Series A Bonds, "2014 Series A and B Bonds"), issued pursuant to the Constitution and statutes of the State of Florida, and particularly Chapter 90-394, Laws of Florida, 1990, as amended, being the Charter of the City, Chapter 166, Part II, Florida Statutes, as amended, and other applicable provisions of law (collectively, the "Act"), and under and pursuant to Resolution No. R-83-27, duly adopted by the City on June 6, 1983, incorporating by reference and adopting a resolution entitled "Utilities System Revenue Bond Resolution" (the "Bond Resolution"), as heretofore supplemented, amended and restated, including as supplemented by a resolution duly adopted by the City on December , 2014 incorporating by reference and adopting a resolution entitled "Twenty-Sixth Supplemental Utilities System Revenue Bond Resolution," authorizing the 2014 Series A and B Bonds (such Bond Resolution as so supplemented, amended and restated, including as supplemented by the Twenty-Sixth Supplemental Utilities System Revenue Bond Resolution, being herein called the "Resolution").
 Capitalized terms not otherwise defined herein shall have the meanings ascribed thereto in the Resolution.

-The Resolution provides that the 2012 Series A Bonds are being issued for the stated purpose of (a) providing a portion of the moneys required to refund certain of the City's outstanding Utilities System Revenue Bonds and (b) paying the costs of issuance of the 2012 Series A Bonds.
+The Resolution provides that (a) the 2014 Series A Bonds are being issued for the stated purpose of (i) providing funds for the payment of a portion of the cost of acquisition and construction of certain improvements to the System and (ii) paying the costs of issuance of the 2014 Series A Bonds and (b) the 2014 Series B Bonds are being issued for the stated purpose of (i) providing a portion of the moneys required to refund certain of the City's outstanding Utilities System Revenue Bonds and (ii) paying the costs of issuance of the 2014 Series B Bonds.
 The City heretofore has issued certain other Bonds under the Resolution and the City reserves the right to issue additional Bonds under the Resolution on the terms and conditions and for the purposes stated therein.
 Under the provisions of the Resolution, all Outstanding Bonds and all Parity Hedging Contract Obligations shall rank equally as to security and payment from the Trust Estate.

-In such connection, we have reviewed a certified copy of the Resolution, the Tax Certificate executed and delivered by the City on the date hereof in connection with the issuance of the 2012 Series A Bonds (the "Tax Certificate"), an opinion of the City Attorney of the City, certificates of the City, the Trustee and others, and such other documents, opinions and matters to the extent we deemed necessary to render the opinions set forth herein.
+In such connection, we have reviewed a certified copy of the Resolution, the Tax Certificate executed and delivered by the City on the date hereof in connection with the issuance of the 2014 Series A and B Bonds (the "Tax Certificate"), an opinion of the City Attorney of the City, certificates of the City, the Trustee and others, and such other documents, opinions and matters to the extent we deemed necessary to render the opinions set forth herein.